falcosecurity/falco-website/content/en/docs/running.md

 ## Run within Docker {#docker}

+{{< info >}}

+Even using container images, Falco needs kernel headers installed on the host as prerequisite to correctly build the driver (the [kernel module](/docs/event-sources/drivers/#kernel-module) or the [eBPF probe](/docs/event-sources/drivers/#ebpf-probe)) on the fly.
+This step is not needed when a prebuilt driver is already available.

+You can find instructions on how to install the kernel headers for your system under the [Install section](/docs/installation).

+{{< /info >}}

 Falco ships a set of official [docker images](/docs/download#images).
 The images can be used in two ways as follows:
 - [Least privileged (recommended)](#docker-least-privileged)